-Bachelor of Arts/Science Degree

-\$ 75.00 per month or \$34.61 per pay period \$150.00 per month or \$69.23 per pay period
+• Associates of Art/Science Degree period \$ 75.00 per month or \$34.61 per pay • Bachelor of Arts/Science Degree \$150.00 per month or \$69.23 per pay

 An employee is only eligible to receive educational degree premium pay for either an Associates of Arts/Science degree or Bachelor of Arts/Science degree.
 This amount of pay is based on an employee possessing either an AA/AS or a BA/BS degree and not for both.
 An employee is not eligible to receive this pay for multiple degrees and/or disciplines.